-Academic appeals and requests for variances or exceptions should be discussed first with the student's advisor and then, if necessary, submitted in writing to the School of Letters and Sciences standards committee.
-All requests reviewed by the School of Letters and Sciences standards committee for exceptions to university requirements are also reviewed by the University Standards Committee.
+Academic appeals and requests for variances or exceptions should be discussed first with the student's academic success specialist and then, if necessary, submitted in writing to the School of Letters and Sciences standards committee.
+The University Standards Committee also reviews all requests reviewed by the School of Letters and Sciences standards committee for exceptions to university requirements.